 The primary objective of the Company's investment activities is to preserve principal while maximizing yields without significantly increasing risk.
-The investment instruments held by the Company are interest bearing deposits for which quoted market prices are readily available.
+The investment instruments held by the Company are money market funds and interest bearing deposits for which quoted market prices are readily available.
 The Company considers these highly liquid investments to be cash equivalents.
 These investments are classified within Level 1 of the fair value hierarchy because they are valued based on quoted market prices in active markets.

-The tables below present the recorded amount of financial assets measured at fair value, which approximately equates to the carrying value due to the relatively short maturities of these respective assets, (in thousands) on a recurring basis as of December 31, 2022 and 2021.
-The Company did not have any material financial liabilities that were required to be measured at fair value on a recurring basis at December 31, 2022 and 2021.
+The tables below present the recorded amount of financial assets measured at fair value (money market fund) on a recurring basis as of December 31, 2023.
+The Company's interest-bearing deposits are measured at amortized cost, which approximates fair value to the carrying value due to the relatively short maturity of the asset, (in thousands).
+The Company did not have any financial assets measured at fair value on a recurring basis at December 31, 2022.
+The Company did not have any material financial liabilities that were required to be measured at fair value on a recurring basis at December 31, 2023 and 2022.

-2022 Level 1 Level 2 Level 3 Total
+2022 Level 1 Level 2 Level 2 Level 3 Total

 Assets

 Interest bearing deposits - various banks \$ 3,855 \$ \$ \$ 3,855

 Total assets \$ 3,855 \$ \$ \$ 3,855

 Amounts included in:

 Cash and cash equivalents \$ 3,014 \$ \$ \$ 3,014

 Restricted cash 680 680

 Long-term restricted cash 161 161

 Total \$ 3,855 \$ \$ \$ 3,855